The General Aviation Capital of the World Is in Kansas.

 Aircraft Assembly Technician

-Build business jets, turboprops, and commercial aircraft fuselages at Cessna, Beechcraft, and Spirit AeroSystems in Wichita.
-Entry accessible with vocational training and strong apprenticeship pathways into well-compensated union roles.
+Build business jets, turboprops, and commercial aircraft fuselages at Cessna, Beechcraft, and Spirit AeroSystems in Wichita — the city that manufactures more aircraft per capita than anywhere on earth.
+Entry is accessible via vocational training; Spirit AeroSystems and Textron both offer apprenticeship pathways into union manufacturing roles with wages reaching $65,000–$90,000.

 A&P Aircraft Mechanic

-Maintain, inspect, and repair general aviation, business, and commercial aircraft across Wichita's dense network of MRO shops, OEM service centers, and Kansas Air National Guard maintenance operations.
+Maintain, inspect, and repair general aviation, business, and commercial aircraft across Wichita's dense network of MRO shops, OEM service centers, and Kansas Air National Guard operations.
+Wichita's concentration of OEM headquarters means A&P mechanics have access to factory-authorized training and premium wages of $60,000–$92,000 unavailable in most markets.

 Quality & Safety Inspector

-Verify that every airframe, fuselage panel, and aircraft system built in Kansas meets the exact engineering tolerances and safety certifications required before any aircraft receives its airworthiness certificate.
+Verify that every airframe, fuselage panel, and aircraft system built in Kansas meets exact engineering tolerances and safety certifications before receiving its airworthiness certificate.
+Spirit AeroSystems ships over 400 737 fuselage sets per year from Wichita, and quality inspectors supporting this high-volume, high-consequence production earn $65,000–$95,000.

 Composite Structures Technician

-Fabricate and inspect advanced composite fuselage sections, wing panels, and structural assemblies at Spirit AeroSystems and Wichita's growing network of advanced materials and composite manufacturing suppliers.
+Fabricate and inspect advanced composite fuselage sections, wing panels, and structural assemblies at Spirit AeroSystems and Wichita's growing network of advanced materials manufacturers.
+Spirit's composite work on the 737 and Airbus programs creates sustained demand for certified composites technicians earning $62,000–$92,000, with specialized skills commanding significant premiums.

 Why Technicians Choose Kansas